Add a configurable limit to the rate of jobs running and fail the glidein if the rate is passed

 JobStarts are the jobs that started.
 There could be many in partitionable slots as it’s not accurated .
 For our purposes are more important jobs that ended (starter ended). they will publish this as well.

-#10 Updated by Lorena Lobato Pardavila about 2 years ago
+#10 Updated by Lorena Lobato Pardavila over 2 years ago

 For the case of JobBusyTime where no jobs have completed yet and after discussion with HTCondor team, we all have decided to make the value .
 The reason it will allow to differentiate cases between no jobs running yet and where the RecentAvgJobBusyTime goes to 0.

-#11 Updated by Lorena Lobato Pardavila about 2 years ago
+#11 Updated by Lorena Lobato Pardavila over 2 years ago

 - If the average lifetime of a starter drops below some threshold and the glidein stops accepting jobs, then that average will never change again, and the glidein will stop accepting jobs forever until it dies (around 20 min)